-This non-proprietary Cryptographic Module Security Policy for the Crestron Crypto Kernel for OpenSSL from Crestron Electronics, Inc. ("Crestron") provides an overview of the product and a high-level description of how it meets the security requirements of FIPS 140-2.
+This non-proprietary Cryptographic Module Security Policy for the Mobile Crypto Module from Crestron Electronics, Inc. ("Crestron") provides an overview of the product and a high-level description of how it meets the security requirements of FIPS 140-2.
 This document contains details on the module's cryptographic keys and critical security parameters.
 This Security Policy concludes with instructions and guidance on running the module in a FIPS 140-2 mode of operation.

-The Crestron Crypto Kernel for OpenSSL may also be referred to as the "module" in this document.
+Crestron Mobile Crypto Module may also be referred to as the "module" in this document.